Comments on "Design of fractional-order variants of complex LMS and NLMS algorithms for adaptive channel equalization": Main Remarks

-for the FCLMS and the FNLMS, respectively, are constituted by intuition.
-Then, their design is similar to the fractional LMS algorithm in \cite{FLMS}.
-Accordingly, they inherit the problems of the fractional LMS already discussed in \cite{bershad2017comments}.
+Having defined the update rules as in \eqref{eq:37} and \eqref{eq:45}, the design of the fractional algorithms in \cite{CFLMS} is similar to the fractional LMS algorithm in \cite{FLMS} (see, for instance, \cite[Eq.
+15]{FLMS}).
+Accordingly, they inherit the shortcomings of the fractional LMS discussed in \cite{bershad2017comments}.
 More specifically, we have the following remarks.